 Additional Market Intelligence Resources

-Check out the following video for Marshall’s insights on the past and future of U.S. soybeans during the November National Association of Farm Broadcasting Trade Talk.
+Watch the following video for Marshall’s insights on the past and future of U.S. soybeans during the November National Association of Farm Broadcasting Trade Talk.
 During the event, Marshall shared insights about market factors that impacted soybean prices in early 2020 and how prices look now as harvest wraps up.
 Marshall also highlighted how global commitments from China and other countries worldwide helped drive robust demand for U.S. soy.

 Check out the August 13 Lunch Break Webinar: Breakdown of the USDA-NASS August Crop Production Report for more market insights.